alexsg/alexsg/portfolio/momentum.md

 ###Mission
 [Disney Imaginations](https://disneyimaginations.com) 2015 Competition Prompt: *Take what Disney does best today — from its world-class theme parks, resorts, cruise ships, and other entertainment venues that are globally highly popular with families — and apply it to transportation within a major city.
 The team's Disney transportation experience should include station/stops and vehicle designs that reflect the diversity of the city, and are accessible, energy-friendly, and fun.*

+###My Role
+I put together all the pieces into our final presentation that we turned in to the competition.
+I also created the route map, the augmented reality example, and the schematic.

 ###Technologies
 Adobe Illustrator, Solidworks, Colored Pencils, Imagination